Ready to sell your self-published book?

 If your book is on Kindle/KDP then make sure you set up your Amazon Author Central page.
 This will also improve your Google rankings too.

-Have you written a memoir which would appeal to a specific age group?
+Have you written a memoir which would appeal to a specific age group or lifestyle group?
 Could you organise a reading in a care home, for example?
 Or have you written a children’s book and could you organise a reading hour at a local school / scouts group / brownies?
+This is a great way to boost your book sales.

 Check out the options available with Amazon KDP